SCRMHub/AWS-S3-Multipart-JS-Uploader/README.md

 - **partSize**      : default is 5mb.
 You can adjust it, but we found this a good size and one mentioned in the AWS documents as a guide
 - **simultaneous**  : how many chunks to upload at a time.
 Default is 4
 - **server_url**    : define the endpoint where the upload urls are created.
 Defaults is './server.php',
 - **type**          : we use this for the final upload and is passed to the server in the final request.
-This is useful if you need to do any additiona processing or flag how you record the file
+This is useful if you need to do any additional processing or flag how you record the file
 - **method**        : What method to call the server with.
 We have defaulted it to 'get'

 ### Cancelling / Aborting upload ###